Morten1337/thugpro-tools/README.md

 - `prepack` – for packaging game assets
 - `fontgen` – a tool to generate thps fonts from bmfont files
 - `asscopy` – util for copying files
+- `runmenow` – for running q scripts from your code editor